The Index below provides information on health and safety topics. Please contact the Health and Safety Team for more information.

 Please note: this information is for guidance only: you should carry out a risk assessment for each workplace.

-There are defibrillators available on both our Old Aberdeen and Foresterhill campuses.
+There are defibrillators available on both our Old Aberdeen and Foresterhill campuses and on the Hillhead Campus.

 The defibrillator is located in a secure box on the ground floor opposite the Food Story outlet.
 There is a key held within a break glass box for accessing the defibrillator.